Firm Identity Protection

 A broker-dealer or registered representative should encourage an overseas investor impacted by such scams to contact their home country’s securities regulator.
 Information on country securities regulators can be found with the International Organization of Securities Commissioners (IOSCO).
 Investors should also be encouraged to file a complaint with the SEC and FINRA.

-News Releases and Speeches
+News Releases, Studies and Speeches